REASONS TO CHOOSE UK ARTS & CULTURE

 2. It is A global influencer

-The UK was ranked number one in the Soft Power Index in 2018, reflecting its strengths in culture, education and digital as well as business and Government.
+The UK was ranked number two on the Soft Power Index in 2019, reflecting its strengths in culture, education and digital as well as business and Government.

 The UK performing arts scene is an international taste-maker, and a byword for professionalism, artistic integrity and originality.
 Its performers - from stand-up comedy to opera - are world-renowned, and tour internationally, either via commercial arrangements or by support from the British Council and others.